stummjr/doc.scrapinghub.com/autoscraping.rst

 |      description       |
 +------------------------+

-So, you add a new template from one of pages of target set B, and annotate *name*, *price* and *description*.
-You would expect that adding this new template, problem will be fixed.
-But actually is not the case.
-Because the first template has more annotations than the second, it will be tried first.
+So, you add a new template from one of the pages of target set B, and annotate *name*, *price* and *description*.
+You would expect that by adding this new template, problem will be fixed.
+But this is not the case because the first template has more annotations than the second, so it will be tried first.
 And because it will extract all required data, *name* and *price*, the item will still be created with the wrong data, and the second template will never be applied.

 You have to add a new constraint.
 If you open the first template in the annotation tool, you can mark the *description* annotation as